oduameh/ouroboros-leios/site/docs/faq.md

 - Role: Ouroboros is the bedrock consensus mechanism that Peras and Leios build upon or refine.

-### Peras: A Modular Upgrade
+### Peras: A modular upgrade

 - What it is: Peras is a proposed evolution of Ouroboros aimed at improving efficiency and modularity.
-- Key Features:
+- Key features:
-  - Separation of Concerns: Peras splits consensus into modular components, such as transaction ordering, validation, and ledger state updates, to allow parallel processing and flexibility.
+  - Separation of concerns: Peras splits consensus into modular components, such as transaction ordering, validation, and ledger state updates, to allow parallel processing and flexibility.
-  - Improved Finality: It introduces mechanisms for faster confirmation times, potentially reducing the time to finality compared to Praos’ 20-second block intervals.
+  - Improved finality: It introduces mechanisms for faster confirmation times, potentially reducing the time to finality compared to Praos’ 20-second block intervals.
   - Adaptability: Designed to integrate with future scaling solutions (like